nicolas314/2cca/README.md

 - View/update Certificate Revocation List (CRL)

 You need to create a root first, which will be saved in the current directory as ca.crt and ca.key.
+Do not lose the CA key!

-You can then create as many server and client identities as you need.
+You can then create server and client identities as you need.
-Answer the questions when you get them.
-Identities are saved according to the name you provided, as .crt and .key.
+Identities are saved according to the name you provided, as:
+- name.crt
+- name.key
+- name.p12 for clients.
+This is useful for some Android OpenVPN clients.

 A CRL can be interactively generated or updated if it already exists.